safrazik/resume/README.md

 ######  Jun 2012 - Jan 2013

-- Guided and helped developers and designers with their projects while working on mine.
-Introduced Twitter Bootstrap (v2) and Yii (v1) Framework to make the development easy.
+- Guided and supported developers and designers on projects, introducing Twitter Bootstrap and Yii Framework for efficient development.

-- Developed a tool for project quoting and ordering, a classifieds website and a job portal.
-Developed a full featured PHP 5.2+ MVC framework with built in CRUD generator with validation, code generation and ActiveRecord.
-It was used by the company for internal and client projects.
+- Developed a project quoting tool, a classifieds website, and a job portal.
+Implemented a full-featured framework used for internal and client projects at the company.

 ------------------------------------------